Carrie Lam: Persisting protests

 The protests took a dramatic turn on 1 July, the 22nd anniversary of the handover of Hong Kong as a group of protesters stormed the Legislative Council Complex and vandalised the building, leaving graffiti such as "It was you who told me peaceful marches did not work."
 Lam refused to grant any of the five key demands requested by the protesters, namely the full withdrawal of the extradition bill, a commission of inquiry into the police misconduct, release and a possible amnesty of the arrested protesters, the retraction of the categorisation of the protests as "riots" and universal suffrage of the Chief Executive and Legislative Council.
-As the protests intensified and spread to different districts of the city, Lam saw her support in August 2019 fall to a record low of 17 per cent, with those opposed hitting 76 per cent, according to a survey released by the Hong Kong Public Opinion Research Institute.
-Satisfaction with the SAR government fell to 14 per cent, the lowest ever recorded in post-colonial times.
+As the protests intensified and spread to different districts of the city, Lam saw her support in August 2019 fall to a record low of 17 percent, with those opposed hitting 76 percent, according to a survey released by the Hong Kong Public Opinion Research Institute.
+Satisfaction with the SAR government fell to 14 percent, the lowest ever recorded in post-colonial times.
 Notwithstanding a 2017 pledge, she refused to resign, claiming the community needed her to "hold the fort".

 On 2 September 2019, Reuters published a recording of a behind-the-door talk that Lam had given in late August 2019 to several businesspeople.
 Lam said that "for a Chief Executive to have caused this huge havoc to Hong Kong is unforgivable.
 It's just unforgivable.
 If I have a choice, the first thing is to quit, having made a deep apology, is to step down."
-She also said "the political room for [the Chief Executive who serve two masters, Beijing and the Hong Kong people] maneuvering is very, very, very limited."
+She also said "the political room for [the Chief Executive who serves two masters, Beijing and the Hong Kong people] manoeuvering is very, very, very limited."
 Lam responded that the leak was "very inappropriate", and that she had "not even contemplated tendering resignation".
 Shortly after that, on 4 September Lam formally withdrew the bill after three months of unprecedented anti-government protests, but gave no sign of stepping down or conceding to any of the protesters' other four key demands.
 She only repeatedly stated that the Complaints Against Police Office (CAPO), a unit within the Police Force, and the Independent Police Complaints Council (IPCC), a monitoring body, would still be able to handling the complaint cases as the accusations against police mismanagement, brutality and corruption mounted up, including the July 21 Yuen Long attack and August 31 Prince Edward station attack.
 Lam also held a dialogue session was held on 26 September as she pledged to communicate with the public, but no subsequent session has been held since then.

 Attempting to curb the ongoing protests, Carrie Lam on 4 October invoked the Emergency Regulations Ordinance to impose a law to ban wearing face masks in public gatherings which was later declared unconstitutional by the High Court in November.
 Protests and citywide flashmob rallies against the anti-mask law and the invocation of the emergency ordinance persisted throughout the month.